mpaguilar/resume_writer/README.md

 ## Controlling the output

-Almost everything can be controlled by a settings file.
-By default, everything is output.
-This isn't recommended.
-It results in a rather cluttered resume, especially the headings like "work authorization", "banner", "note", etc.
+The output can be adjusted by using settings file in TOML format.
+Some recommened settings are included in the project.

 ### Settings file